-The 10th Victim is a 1965 Italian international co-production science fiction film directed by Elio Petri and starring Marcello Mastroianni and Ursula Andress, and featuring Elsa Martinelli in a supporting role.
-The picture is based on Robert Sheckley’s 1953 short story “Seventh Victim”.
-It depicts a government-endorsed, televised Big Hunt, featuring contestants from around the world acting as “hunters” and “victims”; when Marcello Poletti and Caroline Meredith, the game’s two top assassins, are pitted against each other, they find that love is the most dangerous game of all.
+The 10th Victim is a 1965 Italian international co-production science fiction film directed by Elio Petri and starring Marcello Mastroianni and Ursula Andress, with Elsa Martinelli appearing as a supporting actress.
+The film is based on the 1953 short story “Seventh Victim” by Robert Sheckley.
+It features a government-sponsored, broadcast Big Hunt, with competitors from all over the world serving as “hunters” and “victims”; when the game’s two top assassins, Marcello Poletti and Caroline Meredith, are placed against one other, they discover that love is the most hazardous game of all.

 Later, in 1966, Sheckley released a novelization of the film, followed by two sequels (Victim Prime and Hunter/Victim) in 1987 and 1988, respectively.
 The film was released theatrically in the United States by Joseph E. Levine’s Embassy Pictures.